TanyaCST/CSC120-Final-Project/README.md

 # CSC120-FinalProject

 ## Deliverables:
- - Your final codebase
+ - Your final codebase ## Is the way it is organized okay?
- - Your revised annotated architecture diagram
+ - Your revised annotated architecture diagram ##How do you want it?
- - Design justification (including a brief discussion of at least one alternative you considered)
+ - Design justification (including a brief discussion of at least one alternative you considered) ##Take a biref look please
- - A map of your game's layout (if applicable)
+ - A map of your game's layout (if applicable) ##Not applicable for our game
  - `cheatsheet.md`
  - Completed `rubric.md`

 ## Additional Reflection Questions
  - What was your **overall approach** to tackling this project?
    - Our overall approach was to plan the project out accordingly, figure out what we wanted to implement, and what we thought we might not have enough time to implement.
-We also tried to effectively communicate, staying in contact with each other for each step so that we were aware of what each of us were implementing.
+We also tried to effectively communicate, staying in contact with each other for each step so that we were aware of what we were all implementing.

  - What **new thing(s)** did you learn / figure out in completing this project?
-    - **Olohi:** reading files into a program, making a hashtable that stored several features of a key, working with a team, and making a program pause during execution(was really cool).
+    - **Olohi:** reading files into a program, making a hashtable that stored several features of a key, working with a team, and making a program pause during execution (was really cool).
-    - **Tanya:** using random to choose between 2 numbers; let java pause for a few seconds before the next output; we can’t use the same scanner variable to loop, otherwise it will cause an exception.
+    - **Tanya:** using random to choose between 2 numbers; allowing java pause for a few seconds before the next output.
+I also learnt we can’t use the same scanner variable to loop, otherwise it will cause an exception.
     - **Emily:** making sure the scanner doesn’t go into an infinite loop, and that using one scanner is enough, with just a need to change the scanner variables

  - Is there anything that you wish you had **implemented differently**?